N0z1/N0z1/README.md

 # 💫About Me :
-🧠  Master's student in Electrical & Electronic Engineering @ GCU, specialising in Mechatronics & Robotics 🤖  I design and build robotics + embedded systems projects using Arduino, ESP32, and 3D printing 📹  Sharing tutorials and tech builds on TikTok, LinkedIn, and GitHub 🛠️  Explore my open-source projects and engineering resources 🚀  Join me on my journey as I transition from student to engineer — let's build something amazing!
+🧠  Master's student in Electrical & Electronic Engineering @ GCU, specialising in Mechatronics & Robotics.

+🤖  I design and build robotics + embedded systems projects using Arduino, ESP32, and 3D printing.

+📹  Sharing tutorials and tech builds on TikTok, LinkedIn, and GitHub.

+🛠️  Explore my open-source projects and engineering resources.

+🚀  Join me on my journey as I transition from student to engineer — let's build something amazing!

 ## 🌐Socials